Plugin Framework¶

 Overview¶

 The MCP Context Forge Plugin Framework provides a comprehensive, production-grade system for extending gateway functionality through pre/post processing hooks at various points in the MCP request lifecycle.
-The framework supports both high-performance self-contained plugins and sophisticated external AI service integrations.
+The framework supports both high-performance native plugins and sophisticated external AI service integrations.

 Key Capabilities¶